 You're more likely to use the "I'll go to the gym tomorrow" excuse than actually go to the gym.
 Lang's tip?
 Get a workout buddy.
 "It’s important for Mars in Libra to stick to a routine, even on the days when they lack motivation," Lang says.
 "Working with a trainer or having an accountability partner is helpful for Mars in Libra.
 They need to focus on the lumbar region of the body.

-Scorpions are known for their passion, and if you’re a Scorpio Mars, that definitely comes across in how you approach your sweat sessions.
-“They would tend toward high intensity workouts, like HIIT, Tabata, CrossFit, or TRX classes.
+Scorpions are known for their passion, and if you're a Scorpio Mars, that definitely comes across in how you approach your sweat sessions.
+"They would tend toward high intensity workouts, like HIIT, Tabata, CrossFit, or TRX classes.
 Water sports are also favorable for Mars in this water sign," Lang says.
 People with their Mars in Scorpio have a tendency to push themselves too hard, though, so be sure to stay in tune with what your body needs and give it plenty of rest between workouts.

 "Aquarius is an air sign, and someone with Mars in Aquarius may prefer exercises that combine mental and physical acuity.
 Arial sports, acrobatics, or trampoline would be favorable for this Mars sign," Lang says, also pointing out that team sports may cater to the Aquarius motivation for community and connection.
 "They have a tendency to get bored…so, they need to change up their routine.
 Something social, like a spin class, will be good for Aquarius."